mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 Dolphins have a particular love for theatre, both of their own and other races' creation.
 Dolphin theatre tends to be of the comedic variety and will have a moral lesson intertwined into the play.
 Traditionally a protagonist is featured suffering a number of humorous misadventures as they ignore tradition, go against nature or ignore the wise words of elders.
 Dolphins do not remain quiet to enjoy plays but like to join in, catcalling and heckling the performers, all in good humor.
 While humans may find these plays somewhat contrived and naive, Dolphins take great pride in them.

-They have also developed an impressive appreciation for the works of the Terran playwright, William Shakespeare, finding great joy in the perceived follies of the protagonists.
+They have also developed an impressive appreciation for the works of the [[Terra|Terran]] playwright, William Shakespeare, finding great joy in the perceived follies of the protagonists.
 All of Shakespeare's works have been translated into the Dolphin language and renditions of these plays draw huge audiences of both Dolphin and human alike, especially those put on by renowned troupes.

 Dolphins also enjoy watching human performances of Shakespeare's classics but other viewers and the actors themselves can find the Dolphin viewing experience to be rather distracting.